 In comparison, Hock CIA does not include adaptive technology in its interface.
 The Hock interface is easy to navigate, but it lacks some of the helpful analytics that Gleim provides.
 In addition, Hock does not offer candidates a guided approach like Gleim does.
-Consequently, CIA candidates using Hock must pick the next area study using their own judgment.
+Consequently, CIA candidates using Hock must pick the next area to study using their own judgment.
 Some candidates may be fine with this scenario, but we frequently receive questions from candidates who need help knowing what to study next and when.
 So, having a course that already does this for you is super helpful!

 However, the Hock CIA lectures can be added on using our exclusive and generous discount code.
 This makes the Hock course less expensive than many other offerings, and the quality of the materials is just as good.

 Like the Gleim lectures, Hock CIA will include walkthroughs of complex questions.
 Additionally, important concepts are also included.
 We do find Hock's lectures to be more engaging than Gleim's though.
 Some of Gleim's video lectures feature professors reading from the textbook, and we're not sure how helpful (or interesting) that is.
 Whereas with Hock, you'll find that the lectures are unique and interesting.
-Plus, international candidates often remark that Kevin Hock is easy to listen to and clearly explains the concepts.
+Plus, international candidates often remark that Brian Hock is easy to listen to and clearly explains the concepts.